dss-extensions/DSS-Python/README.md

 =======
 Besides bug fixes, the main funcionality of this library is mostly done.
 Notable desirable features that may be implemented are:

-- More and better documentation, including the integration of the help strings from the IDL/COM definition files.
+- More and better documentation
 - Create wheels for Linux distributions, maybe using the Anaconda stack.
 - Create a more "Pythonic" API.
 This would break compatibility with COM, but may result in a more pleasant environment for using OpenDSS in Python.